gx-health/TAGET/README.md

 * `${i}.fa: the CCS read from Pacbio platform`
 * `name_${i}: the prefix of generated file name`
 ### An example of TAGET
-We can download data.7z,demo.7z and script.7z to run the demo, the running time is about 2 hours with 8 core on a Linux server
+We can download data.7z,demo.7z and script.7z to run the demo, the running time is about 2 hours with 8 core on a Linux server.Details can be seen example.readme.